Exclamation Point Rasbora (Boraras urophthalmoides) Species Profile & Care Guide

 |TDS||18 - 179|

-Origins of the Exclamation Point Rasbora
+Natural Habitat of the Exclamation Point Rasbora

 The Exclamation Point Rasbora has been found in Sai Buri, Mae Klong and Chao Phraya river basins in southern peninsular in Thailand where they inhabit shallow water structures such as marshes, swamps, ponds, rice paddies and peat bogs.
 The water is usually very soft and acidic and sometimes stained a tea-colour from tannins.